tballison/tika-2_0-client-examples/README.md

 `cd my_tika`

 `mvn clean install`
-or maybe `mvn clean install -pl tika-parsers-classic-package -am` (to build only the classic parser package module)
+or maybe `mvn clean install -pl :tika-parsers-classic-package -am` (to build only the classic parser package module)

 Use Tika
 -----